 The demolition credit is allowed only if the land was improved by occupied structures, and if the demolition permit related to the site was issued less than 60 months (5 years) prior to the issuance of a building permit.
-Notwithstanding the foregoing, Council, at its discretion, may extend the redevelopment credit period.

 The credit can, in no case, exceed the amount of D.C.s that would otherwise be payable.